GuinsooLab/annastore/docs/sts/web-identity.md

 JWT token returned by the Identity Provider should include a custom claim for the policy, this is required to create a STS user in MinIO.
 The name of the custom claim could be either `policy` or `<NAMESPACE_PREFIX>policy`.
 If there is no namespace then `claim_prefix` can be ingored.
 For example if the custom claim name is `https://min.io/policy` then, `claim_prefix` should be set as `https://min.io/`.

-- Open MinIO Browser and click `Log in with OpenID`
+- Open MinIO Console and click `Login with SSO`
-- Enter the `Client ID` obtained from Identity Provider and press ENTER, if not you can set a `client_id` on server to avoid this step.
 - The user will be redirected to the Identity Provider login page
-- Upon successful login on Identity Provider page the user will be automatically logged into MinIO Browser
+- Upon successful login on Identity Provider page the user will be automatically logged into MinIO Console.

 ## Explore Further

 - [MinIO Admin Complete Guide](https://docs.min.io/docs/minio-admin-complete-guide.html)
 - [The MinIO documentation website](https://docs.min.io)